-Learn About Art for Free with the Google Art Project
+Learn about art for free with the Google Art Project in this free lesson.

 We have other lessons that talk about useful things you can do with Google—from finding flights to getting around with maps—but Google also offers many opportunities to learn something just for the sake of learning.

 One of these is the Google Art Project, a showcase of works of art from around the world.
-It's part of the Google Cultural Institute, a division of the company that's dedicated to making learning resources related to art, history, and culture freely available online.
+It's part of Google Arts & Culture, a division of the company that's dedicated to making learning resources related to art, history, and culture freely available online.

-The Google Art Project is an absolutely beautiful website, with more than 40,000 images of paintings, sculpture, street art, and more.
+The Google Art Project is a beautiful website, with more than 40,000 images of paintings, sculpture, street art, and more.
 Many works of art also include detailed explanations and background information, so you really can learn a lot just by browsing around!

 All images in the Google Art Project are high resolution, which means they are detailed enough to view at a large size.
 However, some of the paintings are at a really high resolution, so you can zoom in and see details you'd never be able to see otherwise—even individual brushstrokes!